KDE/documentation-develop-kde-org/content/docs/contribute/style.md

 ## Use monospaced text for files, directories, code references, and short code snippets {#monospace}

 Use backticks before and after things like:

 * `~/.config/examplerc`
 * `~/kde/usr/`
 * `setContext()`
-* `cmake -B build -DCMAKE_INSTALL_PREFIX=$HOME/kde/usr`.
+* `cmake -B build -DCMAKE_INSTALL_PREFIX=$HOME/kde/usr`

 If your code snippet has more than one line, use a code block instead.

+If you code snippet has only one line, but it needs to be emphasized as a separate step, use a code block instead.

 ## Use () to signal functions {#functions}

 This applies to both links and monospaced text: `setContext()` or [KXmlGuiWIndow::setupGUI()](#).

 Don't use parameters inside the ().
-The only exception is when you need to differentiate between function overloads.
+The only exception is when you need to differentiate between function overloads or when the parameter itself should be the focus.
 For example:

 * QString()
 * QString(const char *str)